micro-ROS/micro-ROS.github.io/_docs/tutorials/core/create_new_type/index.md

 permalink: /docs/tutorials/core/create_new_type/
 ---

 This tutorial starts in a previously created micro-ROS environment.
-Check [**First micro-ROS application on an RTOS**](../first_application_rtos/) for more details on how to build a micro-ROS environment.
+Check [**First micro-ROS application on an RTOS**](../first_application_rtos/) for instructions about how to create a micro-ROS environment for embedded platforms.

 Once your micro-ROS workspace is created, go to `firmware/mcu_ws` and run the package creating command: